-This is the 3rd and final post answering the question: when is it time to change doctors?
+This is the 3rd and final post answering the question: when is it time to for a new doctor?
 Having a positive relationship with each of your doctors, participating in the decision-making process, and trusting your doctor can all help you get the best healthcare possible.
-There are some issues that should lead you to look for a new doctor, while other issues may not bother you enough to make what can be a difficult transition.
-Is it time for a new doctor?

 My personal experience with rude staff.

 Many years ago, my husband and I had an internist who had several rude staff who regularly interacted with patients.
 We jokingly referred to the head nurse as Nurse Ratched (from One Flew Over the Cuckoo’s Nest for those of you under 40!).

 She was as mean as it gets.
 We were scared to speak to her on the phone, and anxious when speaking with her in person.
 We eventually left the doctor for other reasons, but we were relieved when we no longer had to be scared of the front office staff!

 No matter how fabulous your doctor is, or how great your relationship is, if you can’t get in to see him/her when you need to, what’s the point?
 Is your doctor so busy that you can’t get an appointment in a timely manner when you are sick?
 If so, it might be time to find a new doctor.

 Your doctor is hard to reach and/or slow to respond.

 It’s very frustrating when you are trying to reach your doctor, but you never hear back.
 This is true whether you are emailing your doctor through a portal or calling the office and leaving messages.
 If your doctor never gets back to you within a reasonable time frame, it might be time to look for a new doctor who is more responsive.